LedgerHQ/web3allowlist/README.md

 ## Format

-The allowlist is a JSON file with the following format :
+The global allowlist is a JSON file with the following format :

 ```json
 {